Why video is critical for your early careers programmes?

 Phones are an obvious choice here for capturing footage but video conferencing tools such as Zoom are also an option.

 You will need to think beyond just how you will record and plan.
 How are you going to edit your videos?
 How will you upload and share them?
-All of these will use technology and it’s important to think about workflows.
+All of these will use technology and it’s essential to think about workflows.

 For editing, there are a few editing tools out there.
 If you have a Mac, the native iMovie will do the trick.
 There are other excellent online tools including the Adobe Creative Suite for an even better end result.
 But for those, you will require someone on the team with the skills to use these tools.